 You want to eat healthy, but your friends count “healthy” as actually eating the side salad that comes with a burger.
 Compromise at Mh Zh, the Mediterranean place where it’s very possible to eat a vegetable-heavy meal, and just as possible to eat a lot of rich, meaty things.
 Everything here tastes amazing, so healthy or not, you’ll leave happy.
 Just make sure to go on a warmer night - you’ll almost definitely be sitting outside, since there are about three seats inside.
 And be prepared for a wait.

 The Mexican seafood dishes at Coni’Seafood are simple.
 Many involve just three or four ingredients, and a lot of them taste citrusy and light.
-If you’re not scared off by staring into the eyes of the shrimp you’re about to eat, order the aguachiles, and if there are a few of you in tow, the whole snook (yep, that’s a fish) is something you won’t find anywhere else.
+If you’re not scared off by staring into the eyes of the shrimp you’re about to eat, order the aguachiles, and if there are a few of you, the whole snook (yep, that’s a fish) is something you won’t find anywhere else.
 While the south Inglewood location makes this a destination restaurant, getting down here is a drive you won’t regret.